 Meal you’ll remember

 We love the posh rooms at the Old Rittenhouse Inn, but even travelers staying elsewhere should stop in for dinner.
-Splurge on the five-course gourmet meal, or order the Lake Superior chowder, smoked whitefish salad, steak Bercy and sinful flourless chocolate torte.
+Splurge on the five-course gourmet meal, or order the Lake Superior chowder, steak Bercy and sinful flourless chocolate torte.
+After dinner, count the stars from the inn's wrap-around porch.
 (800) 779-2129; rittenhouseinn.com

-Big Top Chautauqua Mid-June through the second week of September, Chautauquas—or culture under the tent—fill one of the Midwest’s most beloved outdoor venues as they have since before WWI.
-Original productions, regional artists and national headliners, including The Beach Boys, Lyle Lovett and The Indigo Girls, pack the tent on Mt.
+Big Top Chautauqua Mid-June through the second week of September, Chautauquas—or culture under the canvas—fill one of the Midwest’s most beloved outdoor venues, carrying on a tradition from the early 1900s.
+Original productions, regional artists and national headliners, including The Beach Boys and Lyle Lovett, pack the tent on Mt.
 Ashwabay.
 (888) 244-8368; bigtop.org